• Facebook

 Communications

-Generally good in main urban centres, but far less reliable in rural areas.
+Modern, high quality system, especially in urban areas.
 The international code is +855 and the internet code is .kh

 Phnom Penh is Cambodia’s capital and largest city, with a population well in excess of 2 million people.
 It combines a mix of colonial buildings with modern skyscrapers, a multitude of temples and a scattering of parks, to create a fast evolving and rapidly developing metropolis.
 For expats the city offers a good mix of retail, food and entertainment, with many new coffee shops, convenience stores and movie theatres.